arumaldodrla/Real-Estate-Reset/README.md

 -   **Autonomous Maintenance & Self-Revision**: The system will perform weekly self-checks, with AI agents autonomously applying minor updates and proposing major updates for human review.
 -   **AI-Powered Internationalization**: The platform will be built with a robust i18n framework, with AI agents assisting in the translation process to support multiple languages, starting with English and Spanish.

-The development of this platform is guided by the following core principles:

--   **Automation First**: All customer-facing flows must be fully automated.
--   **Human-Governed Evolution**: Major changes require human review and approval.
--   **Compliance by Design**: The architecture must support SOC 2, ISO 27001, GDPR, and other relevant regulations from day one.
--   **Positive, Detail-Oriented UX**: The platform should provide a calm, clear, and low-friction user experience.
--   **Least Privilege & Defense-in-Depth**: Every component runs with the minimum necessary permissions.
--   **Jurisdiction & Regulation Awareness**: The AI agent must understand and respect local laws and regulations.

 ## Documentation Index